jkafader/archiveit/README.rst

-Install binary packages with pip
+Install python packages with pip
 ================================

 Now the pip magic happens.
 Use it to initialize the entire set of packages you'll need